SenZmaKi/Senpwai/README.md

 ## Building from Source

 Ensure you have [Python](https://www.python.org/downloads/) (version 3.11 or newer) and [Git](https://github.com/git-guides/install-git) installed.
-For Linux users, it's recommended to create a [Python virtual environment](https://docs.python.org/3/library/venv.html).
+For Linux users you also have to create a [Python virtual environment](https://docs.python.org/3/library/venv.html), the same is recommended for Mac and Windows, but you don't have to.

 1. Clone the repository.